MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenancy.md

 **Power BI artifacts** – There are several Power BI artifacts in Power BI workspaces such as dashboards, reports, datasets, and dataflows.

-**[Power BI Embedded](azure-pbie-what-is-power-bi-embedded.md)** - A set of public APIs built on top of the Power BI service that allows developers to build applications that manage Power BI content and embed Power BI elements.
+**[Power BI Embedded](azure-pbie-what-is-power-bi-embedded.md)** - A set of public APIs that allow developers to build applications that manage Power BI content and embed Power BI elements.

-**[Row-level security (RLS)](embedded-row-level-security.md)** - Gives the ability to control user access to the data for individual rows in a table, You can implement row-level security at the data source level or in the Power BI semantic model.
+**[Row-level security (RLS)](embedded-row-level-security.md)** - Gives the ability to control user access to the data for individual rows in a table.
+You can implement row-level security at the data source level or in the Power BI semantic model.

 **Master user** - The identity that represents the SaaS application in Power BI and that the SaaS application uses when calling Power BI APIs.
 Needs to be an AAD user with a Power BI Pro license.

 **AAD Application user (service principal)** - The identity that represents the SaaS application in Power BI and that the SaaS application uses when calling Power BI APIs.
 Needs to be an AAD web application.
 Can replace the use of a *master* user to authenticate with Power BI.

 **Capacity** - A set of resources dedicated to running the Power BI service.
-[Power BI Premium capacities](../service-premium.md) Intended for enterprise companies using Power BI internally, while [Power BI Embedded capacities](azure-pbie-create-capacity.md) are intended for application developers to develop SaaS applications for third parties.
+[Power BI Premium capacities](../service-premium.md) Intended for enterprise companies using Power BI internally, while [Power BI Embedded capacities](azure-pbie-create-capacity.md) intend for application developers to develop SaaS applications for third parties.

-**[Power BI Pro license](../service-admin-purchasing-power-bi-pro.md)** - A user-based Power BI license, which grants rights to publish content to app workspaces, consume apps without Premium capacity, share dashboards and subscribe to dashboards and reports.
+**[Power BI Pro license](../service-admin-purchasing-power-bi-pro.md)** - A user-based license, which grants rights to publish content to app workspaces, consume apps without Premium capacity, share dashboards, and subscribe to dashboards and reports.

-**[Data connectivity modes](../desktop-directquery-about.md)** - Connecting data sources to Power BI can be done in different modes:
+**[Data connectivity modes](../desktop-directquery-about.md)** - Connecting data sources to Power BI that can be done in different modes:

    * Import - which is the most common way to get data.
    * DirectQuery - connect directly to the data in its source repository.